Joseph Wynn's Résumé

 2012–2013: Time Inc. UK | Senior Software Developer

-Built websites for some of the UK's biggest magazine brands, using complex caching strategies to handle high traffic demands.
-Learned a myriad of useful things including programming at the CDN edge, proper change management, automated testing, and data-driven product development.
+At Time I built websites for some of the UK's biggest magazine brands, using complex caching strategies to handle high traffic demands.
+Here I learnt a myriad of useful software development techniques including programming at the CDN edge, proper change management, automated testing, and data-driven product development.

 2007–2012: Various | Software Developer